monalisasilvab/distributed-systems/Lab. Time and Global State/README.md

 # Time and Global State Laboratory

-Pré-requisitos: Comunicação com Sockets TCP/UDP em Java, Threads, noções de concorrência.
+Prerequisites: Communication with TCP/UDP Sockets in Java, Threads, notions of concurrency.

 ## Goals
 - Implement and observe the difference between physical and logical clocks.